syncfusion-content/maui-docs/MAUI/NavigationDrawer/Events.md

 documentation: ug
 ---

-# Events in .NET MAUI Navigation Drawer
+# Events in .NET MAUI Navigation Drawer (SfNavigationDrawer)

 There are five built-in events in the `SfNavigationDrawer` control namely: